rhbourke/wireframe-renderer/README.md

 Again, despite these warnings, I do recommend the video if you just want to get the ball rolling (cube spinning?) fast, and I am grateful to the author for getting me started.

+If videos aren't your style, I am hopeful that the code here is approachable enough that you can take a peak and learn that way.
+I am happy to field any questions you have about how this project works, and I have lots of thoughts to share with anyone that wants to learn about rendering.
+Feel free to contact me.

 ## Future Improvements and Ideas

 If you wanted to iterate on this project and make it your own, I have some ideas for you:
+1. Use quaternions and fix the [gimbal lock](https://en.wikipedia.org/wiki/Gimbal_lock)
-1. Add proper perspective (more distant lines are smaller)
+1. Add proper perspective (distant lines are smaller)
 1. Add an option to change the camera's location
 1. Fill in the faces of the figures
 1. Make an editor for defining the shapes/characters